 FUT – Follicular unit transplantation.
 This is the most common form of transplantation.
 Under a local anaesthetic the back of the scalp is numbed and the surgeon will extract a rectangular strip of hair bearing tissue.
 The area is closed up with internal dissolvable sutures and removable silk sutures on the surface.
 A good surgeon will ensure that the scar that will result will be as thin as possible.
 The strip of hair bearing tissue will then be dissected into individual follicle units under microscope.
 Once the grafts are ready then the surgeon will make incisions into the balding areas and the grafts are then placed into these incisions.
 The requirement of the work to be performed will determine the area removed from the back of the scalp and redistributed into the balding areas.

 FUE – Follicular unit extraction.
 FUE is essentially the same technique except that the hair follicles are extracted by a punch individually from the back of the scalp and then reinserted to the balding areas.
 The main advantage with this procedure is that you can take grafts from areas that you can’t access with FUT.
 The disadvantage is that transection of the hair follicle is likely as each hair follicle is on a different angle.

 We recommend that FUT should be used for larger procedures and FUE for touching up hair lines and for when FUT can’t be undertaken.

-The concern with this text is the term “no scars” this is false and misleading as both types of procedures create scarring.
+The concern with advertising of hair transplants is the use of the term “no scars” this is false and misleading as both types of procedures create scarring.
 The International Society for Hair Restoration Surgery said this about such claims: